Waring ranks of sextic binary forms via geometric invariant theory: Sylvester's Theorem

 \end{thm} \proof The first claim follows from Lemma \ref{lemS}(3) and Sylvester's Theorem \ref{thmS}.
 The second claim is a special case of Alexander-Hirschowitz results in \cite{AH}. \endproof In particular, we see that for a generic sextic binary form $f$ one has

-The forms having a {\it Waring rank strictly higher than the Waring rank of a generic form} are very mysterious, and they are studied in full generality (any degree $d$ and any number of variables $n$) in \cite{B2}.
+Generally speaking, the forms in $n$ variables of a given degree $d$, having a {\it Waring rank strictly higher than the Waring rank of a generic form} are very mysterious, and they are studied in full generality (any degree $d$ and any number of variables $n$) in \cite{B2}.
 When $n=2$, then the sets of binary forms of a given Waring rank can be described in terms of joins of algebraic subvarieties in $\PP(S_d)$, see \cite[Section (4.4)]{B2}.
 When $n=2$ and $d=6$, such high rank forms can have either $\rank f=6$, and this case is very easy to understand, see Lemma \ref{lemM5}, or $\rank f=5$, and here there are several subtle possibilities, see Lemma \ref{lemM4} and Theorem \ref{thm2}, Case (2) (b).

+As a consequence of Sylvester's Theorem \ref{thmS} we have the following result, showing that the Waring rank $\rank f$ determines the cactus rank $\crank f$ for binary forms of any degree.

+\begin{cor} Let $f$ be a non zero binary form of degree $d$.
+With the notation from Theorem \ref{thmS}, one has the following relations between the cactus rank and the Waring rank of the binary form $f$. \begin{enumerate}